Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 ## MacOS

-Development of ASO on MacOS works, but things are less automated.
+Development of ASO on MacOS is possible (one of our team does so), but things are less automated.

 You'll need to manually install the tools as listed by `.devcontainer/install-dependencies.sh`.

-If you have an ARM based Mac, you;ll also need to install [Rosetta](https://support.apple.com/en-nz/HT211861).
+If you have an ARM based Mac, you'll also need to install [Rosetta](https://support.apple.com/en-nz/HT211861).

 ## Check your repo health

-After you've cloned the ASO repo, verify you have access to tags and clone the submodule.
+After you've cloned the ASO repo, verify you have access to tags and ensure you have cloned the submodule.

 ### Verify tags